 Nicky currently manages all financial aspects of the Trust and its two trading subsidiaries, St Clement Danes Trading and Herts & Bucks Teaching School Ltd, together with keeping a tight rein on the finances for its current £5.7 million building and refurbishment projects.
 Nicky can offer support and advice on all budget and finance matters and has a broad knowledge of day to day life in both maintained and academy schools.

 Dominic has over 10 years’ experience as a School Business Manager working across both primary and secondary education sectors.

 Having worked in Local Authority and Academy Trust schools he brings extensive knowledge and experience in the leadership and management of finance, resources, operations and estates.
 Having implemented a £17.5 million refurbishment of a secondary school under the Building Schools for the Future programme and delivering £3 million of Conditions Improvement Fund projects, Dominic is well placed to lead and develop the estates function of the Trust.
 Prior to working in schools Dominic had a successful career in commercial banking during which time he developed an excellent financial and business acumen.

-Governance and Policy Lead
+Head of Governance and Policy

 Susan has worked in the free school movement since 2011 as a Project Manager, having managed 6 free schools to opening.

 As part of that role, she has established 2 single academy trusts (SAT) and 2 multi academy trusts (MAT), creating governance structures to fit each organisation.
 She is a Member of a MAT, and has been a MAT trustee, and Chair of a SAT.
 Susan also works for the National Governance Association as a consultant and the New Schools Network as an adviser.
 Susan provides support and advice to all levels of governance across the Trust.

 Head of Human Resources